Skip to content

 A mechanical engineering student visiting from the University of Maryland, Ricardo Cardoza stretched himself—and the shape-memory polymers he worked with—in Mitchell Anthamatten’s chemical engineering lab this summer.

-topics: Department of Chemical Engineering, engineering, Hajim School of Engineering and Applied Sciences, Mitchell Anthamatten, polymers, research finding, URnano,
+topics: Department of Chemical Engineering, engineering, Hajim School of Engineering and Applied Sciences, Mitchell Anthamatten, polymers, research finding, summer-of-research-2017, URnano,

 Uncategorized